 I then returned to teaching students, initially courses for computer science majors and computer application courses for majors from all areas on campus, and finally finding my current home teaching undergraduate and graduate courses for prospective and current teachers aimed at helping them make effective and appropriate use of technology to enhance teaching and learning.

 In addition to teaching, I also enjoy working with faculty and teacher candidates as they learn to use and incorporate technology in teaching and learning.
-During 2012-13, I will be on sabbatical and will spend my time working with and visitng in Birth-grade 12 schools to both learn from and provide support to technology-using classroom teachers.
-I hope that my sabbatical experiences will enrich my teaching and my students' learning.
+During 2012-13, I was on sabbatical and spent time working with and visiting in K-12 schools to both learn from and provide support to technology-using classroom teachers.
+Those experiences have enriched my teaching and my students' learning.

 Check out my public lists of bookmarked sites in Diigo.